 Today we visit historic Wandilla Farm Homestead - built in 1948 with bricks handmade by Italian prisoners of war, and now home to a vintage car collection.
 Next we head south through the Stirling Ranges before arriving in Albany.

-Today experience the wonderful Tree Top Walk suspended 50 metres above the ground in the Valley of the Giants.
-We then travel to Pemberton for lunch before boarding the Pemberton Tram to meander through towering Karri and Marri forests.
-We traverse over rivers and streams along one of the most majestic rail lines in Australia, making stops at the Cascades and Warren River.
+Today experience the wonderful Tree Top Walk, suspended 50 metres above the ground in the Valley of the Giants.
+We then travel to Pemberton for lunch before boarding the Pemberton Tram to meander through towering Karri and Marriforests.
+We traverse rivers and streams along one of the most majestic rail lines in Australia, making stops at the Cascades and Warren River.

 Enjoy a relaxed cruise today as we travel from the Karri to the coast on the unique Donnelly River.
 From the lush Jarrah and Marri forests, through the Paperbark and wetlands, to the limestone cliffs and majestic Southern Ocean.
 Learn some of the history of the area and view its beautiful flora and native wildlife.